-The work of Daniel Jacoby (Peru/The Netherlands) embraces the inexplicable.
-In his films and installations, Jacoby uses abstract narratives to wonder around the paths of uncanny situations, approach subjects from unorthodox perspectives, and rejoice in the ambiguity of things: the letters from a man living in a small town in Hokkaido who believes to be half potato; the last standing venue for an uncommon modality of draft horse races in decadence; the ingenious, flattened clothing shop displays of a small business in Lima; a misunderstanding around the eatable part of a rare fruit.
+Daniel Jacoby (Peru/The Netherlands) in his practice embraces the inexplicable.
+In his films and installations, Daniel uses abstract narratives to wonder around the paths of uncanny situations, approach subjects from unorthodox perspectives, and rejoice in the ambiguity of things: the letters from a man living in a small town in Hokkaido who believes to be half potato; the last standing venue for an uncommon modality of draft horse races in decadence; the ingenious, flattened clothing shop displays of a small business in Lima; a misunderstanding around the eatable part of a rare fruit.
 The themes are varied, as are the strategies required, to deal with their particularities.

 Whilst at Delfina Foundation, Daniel will experiment with the idea of conspiracy theories as a genre of fiction.